FAQs

 Noise Study and Findings

-The Project team evaluated potential noise impacts as part of the Environmental Assessment and determined whether noise control measures were warranted and could be feasibly and reasonably built under federal and state policies.
+The Project Team evaluated potential noise impacts as part of the Environmental Assessment and determined whether noise control measures were warranted and could be feasibly and reasonably built under federal and state policies.
 To improve uniformity on the Project, KDOT used the same version of the noise policy it used on the previous I‑435 and U.S. 69 projects — along with updated traffic volumes and design information for U.S. 69’s current and projected conditions.

 The U.S. Department of Transportation defines a Benefitted Receptor as a property receiving at least a 5 decibel (dB) reduction in noise levels from a proposed noise abatement measure such as a noise wall.
 Find more information on the Noise Study page.